telerik/blazor-docs/components/map/layers/marker.md

 ## Marker Template

-To customize the marker appearance, set the `Template` parameter in the corresponding marker inner tag - `MapLayerMarkerSettings`.
-It accepts `string` and `RenderFragment`.
+To customize the marker appearance, set the string `Template` parameter in the corresponding marker inner tag - `MapLayerMarkerSettings`.

 The general syntax of the template is based on the [Kendo Templates](https://docs.telerik.com/kendo-ui/framework/templates/overview).